Treating double vision

 - fixing prisms on your glasses

-- having botulinum toxin injections into an eye muscle
+- having botulinum toxin (Botox) injections into an eye muscle

 - having surgery on your eye muscles

-Most squints in children (when the eyes are pointing at different angles) are successfully treated, if condition is detected and treated early.
+Most squints in children (when the eyes are pointing at different angles) are treated successfully if the condition is detected and treated early.
 Read more about treating squints.

 Fresnel prisms are thin, see-through sheets of plastic.
 One side sticks to the lens of your glasses and the other side has special grooves in it that change the way the light enters your eye.